MorphoSeg: An Uncertainty-Aware Deep Learning Method for Biomedical Segmentation of Complex Cellular Morphologies: Dataset

 NT2 cells were exposed to $10\textsuperscript{-5}$ ATRA every 48 hours for 14 days ~\cite{pleasure1993, andrews1984}.
 The cells were imaged using a bright-field microscope on treatment days.
 ATRA exposure induces neuronal differentiation in NT2 cells, leading to notable morphological changes including an increase in cytoplasm size, elongation of the cell body and neurite extension, as illustrated in Figure~\ref{fig:cell}B.

-The NT2 dataset consists of 105 high-resolution raw images of NT2 cells undergoing differentiation, of which 36 images are fully annotated.
+The NT2 dataset consists of 105 high-resolution raw images of NT2 cells undergoing differentiation, of which 36 images are fully annotated, including 2425 individual cells annotated.
 These images have resolutions primarily around $4000 \times 3000$ pixels, enabling detailed morphological analysis and accurate segmentation.